Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.10.27 (BR)
+- Dark Galaxy: default values not linked to last value.

 2023.10.26 (BR)
 - Dark Galaxy: Found New cleaner way to hide all out of range elements.
   - Stars background and nebuleas are no more visible.